 The new global standard of GTIN non-reuse rule is a result of industry feedback to GS1 on a global level.
 This rule was created to help support your peers with long-term product traceability in both supply chain distribution and after its purchase.
 GS1 prides itself on being neutral and industry-driven and regularly updates the global standard which may only affect a portion of subscribers.
 It is still critical to comply with these updates to ensure everyone is using best practices.

-Any organization who currently reuses GTINs will have to implement this new global standard by January 1, 2019.
+All organizations need to have implemented this new global standard by January 1, 2019.

-GTINs that have been discontinued BEFORE 12/31/2018 can be reassigned to a different product.
+GTINs that were discontinued BEFORE 12/31/2018 can be reassigned to a different product.

-GTINs that are active or "in use" on 1/1/2019 or later, cannot be reassigned to a different product.
+GTINs that are active or "in use" as of 1/1/2019 or later, cannot be reassigned to a different product.